mvdkleijn/Albums/README.txt

 ------------

 This plugin allows website administrators to manage their digital images, which can then be displayed on the front end of the site.
-Images can be retrieved individually if you know the ID of the image, or as an 'album'.
+Images can be retrieved individually if you know the ID of the image, or as an 'album' (a collection of images) or by category
+(a collection of albums).